In News: TribuneIndia

-Moral Policing/Vigilantism is a term used to describe vigilante groups which act to enforce a code of morality in India without legal authority.
+Moral Policing/Vigilantism is a term used to describe vigilante groups that act to enforce a code of morality in India without legal authority.
 It is the ugly truth of modern India.
 Some of India’s laws, some actions of police forces and the government are also considered to be instances of moral policing.
 The target of moral policing is any activity that is deemed to be immoral or against Indian culture.
 The term morality in this time and age has different meanings for different persons and therefore moral policing has different consequences for different persons.

 Who are the perpetrators?